quarkusio/quarkus-project-develocity-extension/README.md

-# Maven extension configuring the Develocity build cache configuration for the Quarkus project
+# Maven extension configuring Develocity for the Quarkus project

 [![Version](https://img.shields.io/maven-central/v/io.quarkus.develocity/quarkus-project-develocity-extension?logo=apache-maven&style=for-the-badge)](https://central.sonatype.com/artifact/io.quarkus.develocity/quarkus-project-develocity-extension)

 ## About

-This Maven extension is designed to configure the Develocity build cache for the Quarkus project.
+This Maven extension is designed to configure Develocity for the Quarkus project.

 ## Developing

-The reference documentation for the API can be found [here](https://docs.gradle.com/enterprise/maven-extension/api/com/gradle/maven/extension/api/cache/MojoMetadataProvider.Context.html).
+The reference documentation for the API can be found [here](https://docs.gradle.com/enterprise/maven-extension/api/).

 When working on caching new goals, you can obtain a debug output with the following command: